Oracle CREATE TABLESPACE

 The CREATE TABLESPACE is quite complex with many options, you can find more information from the Oracle CREATE TABLESPACE page.

-Tablespaces and CREATE TABLE statement
+Tablespaces and the CREATE TABLE statement #

-When you create a new table, Oracle automatically places the table in the default tablespace of the user which you use to create the table.
-However, you can explicitly specify the tablespace to which the table belongs as shown in the following query:
+When you create a new table, Oracle automatically places the table in the default tablespace of the user who created the table.

 CREATE TABLE table_name(